-This combination of servers (Cloud Servers), connections, software, and services requires a networking model of computing.
-In other words, those are computers (servers) connected into a network, which operate as a system.
+This combination of Bare-Metal Servers (used for creating Cloud Servers), network connections, software, and services requires a networking model of computing.
+In other words, those are computers (servers) connected to a network, which operate as a system.
 Long before "Cloud Computing," this was what compute clusters used to do.
 They were systems of physically connected computers that worked as a group to perform specific calculations.

 The concept of compute clusters has been utilized in the 60s and 70s of the last century.
 Packet switching as a concept and data transmission method over a digital network into packets has been introduced in the early 60s of the 20th century.
 For my generation and anyone like me, born in 1973, the 60s don't sound like history.
 However, for the generation born at the beginning of the 21st century, they sound genuinely historic.
-The 60s of the 20th century sound to them like the Belle Epoque (a period of optimism, regional peace, economic and technology prosperity between 1870 and 1914) resonates to my generation.
+The 60s of the 20th century sound to them like the Belle Epoque (a period of optimism, regional peace, and economic and technological prosperity between 1870 and 1914).

 The compute clusters aren't Cloud Computing, however.
 Technologies like Red Hat Cluster Suite, for example, allow for creating compute clusters connecting many physical servers and combining their processing power into a "processing servers farm."
 Such a "processing farm" can be connected to the same storage appliance (server) or a Storage Area Network.
-My team has been using a RHCS based cluster between 2010 and 2012 for hosting Shared Hosting Accounts.
+My team has been using RHCS-based clusters between 2010 and 2012 for hosting Shared Hosting Accounts.
 The cluster used our proprietary load-balancing service, which worked on top of the RHCS.
 However, it wasn't a genuine "Cloud" technology.